QianZhang6369/EnergiSim/README.md

 # EnergiSim

-Modeling of integrated energy system for heating and cooling based on Modelica language
+Modeling of integrated energy system for electricity, heating and cooling based on Modelica language